Why Men Under the Age of 40 Should Take Care of Their Erections

 If you ask us, there's so much research about ED in older men that experts are neglecting the growing questions from younger guys starting to see early symptoms of ED.
 Although older men tend to have more physical problems and complications than younger guys, it still blows our minds that there isn’t some sort of guidance or research to present younger guys with as a wake-up call to take care of their bodies.

 Guys under the age of 40 should be trying to take care of their bodies and erections before these dysfunctions get worse down the road.
 Unfortunately, more and more younger guys don’t know who to talk to about these issues, and most doctors will tell them that it’s probably anxiety or “all in your head”.
-Some might even prescribe traditional ED pills because they think it will help their “confidence” perform.
+Some might even prescribe traditional ED pills because they think it will help their “confidence” to perform.

 Now, If you’ve ever been told that it’s “all in your head,” I can tell you right now that’s not 100% true.
-Although performance anxiety can sometimes prevent a guy from rising to the occasion, there may be some underlying health issues that are being overlooked.
+Although performance anxiety can sometimes prevent a guy from rising to the occasion, there may be some underlying health issues that are often being overlooked.

 Lifestyle habits like smoking, excessive drinking, eating poorly, lack of sleep, and injuries may also contribute to early warning signs of ED.
 This and irregularities in hormones like low testosterone may also be a culprit.